Olympus scandal: Details of the suspect transactions

 Nobumasa Yokoo, former banker who had dealt with Olympus when he worked for Nomura, is also cited as being behind certain other of the transactions under the spotlight.
 Having founded Global Company in the late 1990s, he persuaded Olympus to invest ¥30 billion in their venture capital fund in 2000.
 In 2003, Olympus made a piecemeal acquisition of an information technology group, ITX.
 Akinobu Yokoo, Yokoo's older brother, was chief financial officer for ITX.
 The elder Yokoo became a group executive officer after Olympus became majority owners.
 Nobumasa Yokoo also introduced three small, unprofitable companies in which he was shareholder and executive that Olympus acquired for ¥73.4 billion – News Chef, a maker of microwave cookware, Altis and Humalabo.
 According to The Wall Street Journal (WSJ), Olympus acquired the companies from Cayman Island-based funds between 2007 and 2010.
 Nikkei Business reported informed sources deriding these as "shell companies".
 Part of the transaction took place on 25 April 2008, when Olympus paid the equivalent of 7 million to funds named Dynamic Dragons II and Global Targets.
 Seventeen Cayman and BVI special purpose vehicles were used to make payments; funds flowed through Commerzbank AG, Societe Generale SA and LGT Bank.
 The WSJ noted that there were a large number of frequent and complex corporate changes (name and ownership) but determined from the paper trail that Dynamic Dragons II "was part of a network of elusive Japanese firms and financiers that often invested together, and whose ties and identities were constantly shifting."
 Kenji Takasago, associate professor at Kobe University suggested the complexity of the scheme was to obscure the money trail.

 Jake Adelstein, former crime reporter for the Yomiuri Shimbun, said these three acquired companies "shared addresses and office space with several other companies with different names but sometimes the same employees, creating a web of real and paper companies that make tracking the money very difficult."
 He also alleged that Japanese authorities considered one of the auditors involved "a corporate blood brother ... to the Yamaguchi-gumi."
 Sankei Shimbun said there were perhaps 10 brokers involved in the acquisition schemes, and that while they "are not members of crime syndicates themselves ... [some] ... conduct economic activities together with antisocial forces ...
 There is the possibility that Olympus has supplied cash (to organised crime) as a result."
-However, the investigatory panel set up by Olympus rejected reports the allegations that the acquisition funds could found their way to organised crime.
+However, the investigatory panel set up by Olympus rejected the reports allegations that the acquisition funds could found their way to organised crime.
 Panel chairman Tatsuo Kainaka said "Our committee has confirmed no such facts in its investigations so far."